mahamshahid18/reactive-code-samples-demo/README.md

 Keep reading for details on how this behavior was achieved and for an elaborate example which explains the concept better.

-## How reactive code samples were achieved
+## How reactive code samples were created

 Reactive code samples were built primarily using [Liquid Templating Language](https://shopify.github.io/liquid/).
 There were 2 main parts in play: